ibm-cloud-docs/cephaas/preinstallation_checklist.md

 {{site.data.keyword.attribute-definition-list}}

-# Prerequisites for installing IBM Fusion as a service
+# Storage prerequisites for IBM Fusion as a Service
 {: #pre_installation_checklist}